 The Telekom Security Trust Center operates the "T-TeleSec GlobalRoot Class 2" root CA for advanced certification services.
 The root CA certificate is a self-signed certificate and is published by Telekom Security online.
 The publication allows a validity check of all certificates issued in these hierarchies beyond the scope of one's own intranet.
 The root CA only certifies certificates from direct subordinate certification authorities.
-In the case of the cPKI, this is "Deutsche Telekom AG Issuing CA 01" until April 18, 2018, the "Deutsche Telekom AG secure email CA" from April 18, 2018 to March 03, 2020 and the "Deutsche Telekom AG secure email CA E02" from March 03, 2020.
+In the case of the cPKI, this is "Deutsche Telekom AG Issuing CA 01" until April 18, 2018, the "Deutsche Telekom AG secure email CA" from April 18, 2018 to March 03, 2020, the "Deutsche Telekom AG secure email CA E02" from March 03, 2020 to July 14, 2020 and the "Deutsche Telekom AG secure email CA E03" from July 14, 2020.

-The current structure of the CA hierarchy of the cPKI is shown graphically in Figure 1.
-Fehler!
-Verweisquelle konnte nicht gefunden werden.
+The current structure of the CA hierarchy of the cPKI is shown graphically in Figure 1: Overview of the "cPKI" service with the root and sub-CAs from the certificate issue date July 14, 2020.

 Regulations regarding public certification authorities are documented in the "Telekom Security PKI - Certificate Policy (CP) and CPS".